Preparing Your Small Business Website for Cyber Monday

 5. Update Your Website to Reflect Cyber Monday Sales

 You need to update your site to reflect the sales you offer.
 Website builders make this a cinch.
 For example, Wix lets you add sales ribbons to any of your products.
 You can enter text to appear at the top of the ribbon.
 In this case, you would enter “Cyber Monday” to highlight your Cyber Monday sales.
 You can also include a fixed sale amount or the percentage off.
 That will show up underneath the product’s photo.
 When the sale is over, you can delete the sale ribbons, so the regular price appears again.

 6. Make Sure Your Site Is Mobile-friendly to Boost Cyber Monday Sales

-In 2018, Cyber Monday reached new heights with $6.59 billion in sales, up 16.8 percent from 2017.
+In 2019, Cyber Monday reached new heights with 7.9 billion dollars in sales, an increase of 19.3 percent from 2018.
 Mobile sales were very impressive that day.
-People used phones to buy $1.59 billion in products, which was 39 percent more than the previous year.
+People used phones to buy $2.2 billion in products, which was 55.6 percent more than the previous year.
 You can expect that number to keep growing as more people say goodbye to desktops and hello to phones and tablets.